sarbal/BINF_tut/lessons/python_datafun.md

 - "t" - Text - Default value.
 Text mode
 - "b" - Binary - Binary mode (e.g. images)

+# Q3: Test yourself!
+### In your jupyter notebook, create new chunk for this question.
+In this chunk,

 ### Reading in files with pandas
 ```